Theodora Goes Wild: Plot

 The next morning, Theodora finds that he has gone back to New York and left her.
 She tracks him to his Park Avenue apartment.
-He admits he loves her, but then his father (Henry Kolker), the lieutenant governor, shows up, followed by Michael's estranged wife Agnes (Leona Maricle).
+He admits he loves her, but then his father, the lieutenant governor, shows up, followed by Michael's estranged wife Agnes.
 Lt.
 Gov. Grant tells his son Michael that he and Agnes must remain married to avoid causing a political scandal for him.
 Michael is unable to stand up to his father.

 Theodora determines to free Michael from his father, just as he had done for her.
 He wants her to hold off until his father's term ends in two years, but she is unwilling to wait that long.
 She courts publicity by revealing herself as the true Caroline Adams.
 She stays in Michael's New York apartment, even though he has moved out to get away from her, and she tells the press of her intention to publish a new book that details finding romance in her small town and searching for someone who will call her "baby" - a story that depicts her relationship with Michael.
 Meanwhile, Michael denies to the press that he has even met Theodora.
 She finally crashes the governor's ball and arranges for reporters to photograph her embracing Michael.
 Agnes seeks a divorce from Michael to save face.

 Theodora returns to Lynnfield and is warmly welcomed as a celebrity, even by her now-supportive aunts.
 She causes further talk when she brings a newborn baby with her.
 When Michael, now divorced, sees the child, he tries to flee, but then Theodora reveals that the baby belongs to Rebecca Perry's own secretly married daughter, and not to her.